Oracle Corp. has teamed up with systems integrator BearingPoint to add human resources-management functions to Oracle's data-management capabilities.

-The two companies announced earlier this month a package of Oracle products designed as a human capital management (HCM)
+The two companies announced earlier this month a package of Oracle products designed as a human capital management (HCM) system, with functions to automate the administrative process of hiring new employees and dealing with those who leave.

 The HCM system is based on the Oracle Fusion service oriented architecture (SOA) platform and aims to streamline employees joining and leaving companies.